UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1. Specifications Planning Dev. & test Prototype report

-1) Getting in touch with a commercial μC from Microchip, for instance PIC18F4520, learning how to compile C language code using MPLABX+XC8 tools and simulate the project using Proteus.
+1) Getting in touch with a commercial μC from Microchip, for instance PIC18F46K22, learning how to compile C language code using MPLABX + XC8 tools and simulate the project using Proteus.
 And also:

-2) Study how C code is organised in CSD, configure digital inputs and outputs and connect program variables to pins using bitwise operations (OR, AND, etc.)
+2) Study how C code is organised in CSD to translate our diagrams, configure digital inputs and outputs and connect program variables to pins using bitwise operations (OR, AND, etc.)

-Fig 1.
-Symbol (Visio) of the 1-digit BCD adder indicating the port pins where to connect input and outputs.
+Fig 2.
+Symbol of the 1-digit BCD adder indicating the port pins where to connect input and outputs.

 Other design tutorials and assignments.